-- (a) Use groups describe activities being performed on-site that have similar functions, physical characteristics, impacts, or operational behaviors. - (b) All individual uses shall be included in at least one use group.
-On- and off-site activities associated with a use may cause that use to be included in more than one group. - (c) A principal use may have one or more accessory uses. - (d) The Zoning Administrator shall determine the category or categories for a use, based on consistency with B Chapter 2. - (e) The following may be considered when determining the appropriate group or groups for a use: - (1) The description of the activity or activities in relationship to the definition of each use category; - (2) The relative amount of site or floor space and equipment devoted to each activity; - (3) The relative amounts of sales from each activity; - (4) The customer type for each activity; - (5) The relative number of employees in each activity; - (6) The typical hours of operation; - (7) The building and site arrangement; - (8) The number and type of vehicles used; - (9) The relative number of vehicle trips generated by the activity; - (10) How the use is advertised; - (11) How the use is licensed; and

-- (12) Similarities in function to the examples and exceptions listed for each use group. - (f) The activities, functions, physical characteristics, and impacts of a use on a property may not change unless that change has been determined by the Zoning Administrator to be consistent with that use group or a different use group permitted within the applicable zone.
+- 3591.2 The following rules shall be used to determine a use group: - (a) Use groups describe activities being performed on-site that have similar functions, physical characteristics, impacts, or operational behaviors; - (b) All individual uses shall be included in at least one use group.
+On- and off-site activities associated with a use may cause that use to be included in more than one group; - (c) A principal use may have one or more accessory uses; - (d) The Zoning Administrator shall determine the category or categories for a use, based on consistency with B Chapter 2; - (e) The following may be considered when determining the appropriate group or groups for a use: - (1) The description of the activity or activities in relationship to the definition of each use category; - (2) The relative amount of site or floor space and equipment devoted to each activity; - (3) The relative amounts of sales from each activity; - (4) The customer type for each activity; - (5) The relative number of employees in each activity; - (6) The typical hours of operation; - (7) The building and site arrangement; - (8) The number and type of vehicles used; - (9) The relative number of vehicle trips generated by the activity; - (10) How the use is advertised; - (11) How the use is licensed; - (12) Similarities in function to the examples and exceptions listed for each use group; and - (f) The activities, functions, physical characteristics, and impacts of a use on a property may not change unless that change has been determined by the Zoning Administrator to be consistent with that use group or a different use group permitted within the applicable zone.